51 Insects That Start With H

 19. Hemlock Sawfly

-The Hemlock Sawfly is an insect species that poses a threat to hemlock trees.
+The Hemlock Sawfly is an insect species that threatens hemlock trees.

-This insect that starts with H lays their eggs on hemlock trees, and when the larvae hatch, they feed on the needles of the trees, causing damage over time.
+This insect that starts with H lays eggs on hemlock trees.
+When the larvae hatch, they feed on the trees’ needles, causing damage over time.

 Infestations by Hemlock Sawflies can lead to defoliation and weakened health of hemlock trees, impacting their overall vitality and survival.